eilers/locomotive_wubook_plugin/README.md

 ### Liquid Tags

 There are three tags implemented:
+#### wubook_available
-* wubook_available: Returns a JSON array that contains one entry for each day of the time interval defined with "Booking months ahead", starting with today.
+Returns a JSON array that contains one entry for each day of the time interval defined with "Booking months ahead", starting with today.
 1 means that the room is available for this day.
 0 means: Not available.
     - room_ident: The short name of the room as defined in WuBook

 Example:

   	{% wubook_available room_ident: 'TestRoom' %};
 Returns

     [1,0,0,1]

 Which means: Available today, not for today + 1 and not for today + 2 ..
+####wubook_setAsBooked
-* wubook_setAsBooked: Set a given date range as not available (booked). *Note:*  We will not do any booking here.
+Set a given date range as not available (booked). *Note:*  We will not do any booking here.
 We will only set the availability of the given room to 0.
     - room_ident: The short name of the room as defined in WuBook
     - date_start: The day of arrival.
     - date_end: The day of departure.

 Example:

     {% wubook_setAsBooked room_ident:lastBuchung.wubook_room_id date_start: lastBuchung.anreise date_end: lastBuchung.abreise %}

+####wubook_checkInterval
-* wubook_checkInterval - Checks whether the given interval is available. *Note:* this tag accepts overlapping arrival and departure days.
+Checks whether the given interval is available. *Note:* this tag accepts overlapping arrival and departure days.

 Example:

 	{% wubook_checkInterval room_ident:lastBuchung.wubook_room_id date_start: lastBuchung.anreise date_end: lastBuchung.abreise %}
 Returns:

+	"Ok"

-    "Ok" if the booking time frame is available.
+if the booking time frame is available.

 ### Liquid Filters